Example 1: A non-linear diffusion reaction problem

 In this example we solve a non-linear diffusion reaction problem, corresponding to the stationary case of the Fisher KPP equation.
 Specifically, the problem is described by the following equation:

 As always, fdaPDE requires the weak formulation of the differential problem above.
-Following the Galerkin approach, let \(V_h\) a proper finite dimensional subspace of the space where we seek the solution, and let \(u^{k+1}, u^k, v \in V_h\).
-Multiplying both sides of the last equation by the test function \(v\) and integrating we recover the following variational identity
+Following the Galerkin approach, let Vh a proper finite dimensional subspace of the space where we seek the solution, and let uk+1,uk,vVh.
+Multiplying both sides of the last equation by the test function v and integrating we recover the following variational identity

-First we load the geometry (currently generated from some third party triangulator), enabling the cell caching.
-As we are going to iterate several times over the mesh is convinient to compute the cells once to obtain a fast re-access to the mesh.
+The first step in any finite element code is the definition of the problem geometry.
+As we are going to iterate several times over the mesh is convinient to compute the cells once and cache them to obtain a fast re-access to the mesh.
+This option is enabled by activating the cell caching.

-Once we have a discretization of the domain \(\Omega\), we can instatiate a (linear) finite element space on it togheter with trial and test functions.
+Once we have a discretization of the domain Ω, we can instatiate a (linear) finite element space on it togheter with trial and test functions.

 TrialFunction u(Vh);